 - Falk College offers accredited programs in Nutrition Science and Dietetics at the undergraduate level and Nutrition Science at the graduate level accredited by the Academy of Nutrition and Dietetics’ Accreditation Council for Education in Nutrition and Dietetics.

 - Falk College’s bachelor’s degree in public health and master of public health degree are accredited by the Council on Education for Public Health (CEPH).

 - The M.A. and Ph.D. programs in Marriage and Family Therapy are accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 - All Social Work programs are fully accredited through the Council on Social Work Education (CSWE).

 David B. Falk College of Sport and Human Dynamics

 The David B. Falk College of Sport and Human Dynamics is Syracuse University’s most service-oriented college, where cross-professional collaboration is the cornerstone of teaching, research, and practice.
-Like professionals in the field, students and faculty in the college work and learn together across discipline lines to find new, more effective approaches to important social issues.
-Master’s degree programs are offered in exercise science, human development and family science, food studies, marriage and family therapy, nutrition science, public health, social work and sport management; while Ph.D. programs are offered in exercise science, human development and family science, and marriage and family therapy.
+Like professionals in the field, students and faculty in the college work and learn together across discipline lines to find new, more effective approaches to important health and social issues.
+Master’s degree programs are offered in exercise science, human development and family science, food studies, marriage and family therapy, nutrition science, public health, social work, and sport management; Ph.D. programs are offered in exercise science, human development and family science, and marriage and family therapy.